abdrahmansoltan/Learning-Notes/React/1-React.md

   ```

 - when you want to make the modal appear where you are currently and not in the beginning of the page, use `position: fixed` instead of `absolute`

 ---

-### Smart vs Dumb components

-**Dumb components** are also called ‘presentational’ components because their only responsibility is to present something to the DOM.
-Once that is done, the component is done with it.

-**Smart components** (or container components) on the other hand have a different responsibility.
-Because they have the burden of being smart, they are the ones that keep track of state and care about how the app works.

----